nelso0/barbotine-arbitrage-bot/README.md

 ## Full version

-There is also a full version which operates with real dollars.
+There is also a full version which operates with real money.

-You can now buy the source code of that full version!
+Get the source code of that real version here: [barbotine.xyz/arbitrage](https://barbotine.xyz/shop)

-Link for source code: [barbotine.xyz/arbitrage](https://barbotine.xyz/shop)

 /!\ No financial advise, DYOR /!\